Suv4o/personal-blog-2023/content/2022/10/03/nestjs-auth-authorisation-with-okta.md

 }
 ```

-We can make a use of this module inside user’s controller where we will now declare our endpoint.
+We can make a use of this module inside user's controller where we will now declare our endpoint.
 Our `user.controller.ts` file should look like this:

 ```ts
 import { Controller, Post, Body } from "@nestjs/common";